Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Antonio M. Sacconaghi - Sanford C. Bernstein & Co.
 LLC

 Right.
 Okay.
-If I could just follow up on a separate topic, on the Model S and Model X gross margins, they look like they must have fallen materially unless Model 3 gross margins were worse than minus a 1000%, so maybe you can help us understand what Model S and Model X gross margins were this quarter and given most of the one-time stuff has gone and the mix shift is favorable, why wouldn't they snap back to be similar or better next quarter?
+If I could just follow up on a separate topic, on the Model S and Model X gross margins, they look like they must have fallen materially, unless Model 3 gross margins were worse than minus 1000%, so maybe you can help us understand what Model S and Model X gross margins were this quarter and, given most of the one-time stuff has gone and the mix shift is favorable, why wouldn't they snap back to be similar or better next quarter?
 And do you think that the promotional activity helped drive volume for Model S and Model X this quarter?

 Deepak Ahuja - Tesla, Inc.